mbernson/samenvattingen-hsleiden-informatica/README.md

 The build and watch scripts require [Pandoc](http://johnmacfarlane.net/pandoc/) and [Kicker](https://github.com/alloy/kicker) to be installed, respectively.

+Run `script/build <format>` to output to a desired format.
+For instance, `script/build docx` wil convert all summaries to docx.
+When called with no arguments, the script defaults to HTML.

-Run `script/build` to generate the HTML versions. `script/build epub` generates EPUB books for your e-reader.
+`script/epub` generates EPUB books for your e-reader and dumps them in a `./epub` folder.

 To watch a single summary for changes, run `script/watch <course>`.
 (Example: `script/watch ISMI`)